 Chatter, donuts and damselfish: sweets of the most beloved of Italy Carnival

 Among the regional recipes of sweet carnival not to be missed the most beloved and popular from North to South, There are surely the gossip and the damselfish.
 The CHATTER They are perhaps the easiest sweet and absolute poor.
 You can find them, depending on the region, as the crostoli, sfrappole, Cenci, lies, hit, meraviglias.
 They are simple to prepare but you have to know a few tricks because there is nothing more disappointing than soft or greasy talk rather dry and crisp.
 The CASTAGNOLE I am among my favorite desserts of Carnival: soft meatballs flavored with liquor or citrus, also stuffed, addictive.
 And the more perfect success.
+To try, in addition to the classic castagnole, also the SICILIAN CASTAGNOLE stuffed with sheep's ricotta.
 And who does not like ZEPPOLE WITH RAISINS AND SAFFRON, Pancakes cooking deliciously sweet yeast dough.
 By eating strictly boiling getting his hands dirty with sugar.